P. J. O'Rourke

-Patrick Jake O'Rourke (November 14, 1947 – February 15, 2022) was an American libertarian political satirist and journalist.
-O'Rourke was the H. L. Mencken Research Fellow at the libertarian Cato Institute and a regular correspondent for The Atlantic Monthly, The American Spectator, and The Weekly Standard, and frequent panelist on National Public Radio's game show Wait Wait...
-Don't Tell Me!
-He was a columnist at The Daily Beast from 2011 to 2016.
+Patrick Jake O'Rourke (November 14, 1947 – February 15, 2022) was an American author, journalist, and political satirist who wrote twenty-two books on subjects as diverse as politics, cars, etiquette, and economics.
+His books Parliament of Whores and Give War a Chance both reached No. 1 on The New York Times bestseller list.

+After beginning his career writing for the National Lampoon, O'Rourke went on to serve as foreign affairs desk chief for Rolling Stone where he reported from far-flung places.
+Later he wrote for a number of publications, including The Atlantic, the Daily Beast, the Wall Street Journal, and the Weekly Standard, and was a longtime panelist on NPR's Wait Wait...
+Don't Tell Me!.

-He authored more than 20 books, the best known of which is Holidays in Hell, about his visits to war zones as a foreign correspondent.
-Three of his books made The New York Times Best Seller list.
-The Forbes Media Guide Five Hundred, 1994 states, "O'Rourke's original reporting, irreverent humour, and crackerjack writing makes for delectable reading.
+The Forbes Media Guide Five Hundred, 1994 states, "O'Rourke's original reporting, irreverent humor, and crackerjack writing makes for delectable reading.
 He never minces words or pulls his punches, whatever the subject."

-Life and career
+Early life and education

-O'Rourke was born in Toledo, Ohio, the son of Delphine (née Loy), a housewife, and Clifford Bronson O'Rourke, a car salesman.
+O'Rourke was born in Toledo, Ohio, on November 14, 1947, the son of Delphine (née Loy), a housewife, and Clifford Bronson O'Rourke, a car salesman.
 O'Rourke had Irish ancestry that traces back to County Roscommon.
 He graduated from Toledo's DeVilbiss High School in 1965, received his undergraduate degree from Miami University in 1969 and earned a Master of Arts in English at Johns Hopkins University.
 Many of O'Rourke's essays recount that during his student days he was a leftist, anti-war hippie, but that in the 1970s his political views underwent a volte-face.
 He emerged as a political observer and humorist rooted in libertarian conservatism.